alwaysdata/documentation/e-mails/use-an-e-mail-address/index.en.md

 You need to replace `[account]` with the name of your account, the one chosen when it was created.
 {{% /notice %}}

-Authentication is **mandatory** to use our SMTP server, fill-in the same identifiers as for the incoming server.
+Password authentication is **mandatory** to use our SMTP server, fill-in the same identifiers as for the incoming server.

 Your access provider may block port *25* intended for sending your e-mails.
 In this case you can change the port to *587* or use your provider's SMTP server.